 Default risk level: medium.

-When you apply this rule, you can change the risk level based on your business requirements.
+You can change the risk level based on your business requirements when you apply this rule.

 Compliance evaluation logic

-• If the SQL explorer and audit feature is enabled for each ApsaraDB RDS for MySQL instance and the number of days for which SQL audit logs can be retained is greater than or equal to a specified value, the evaluation result is Compliant.
+- If the SQL explorer and audit feature is enabled for an ApsaraDB RDS for MySQL instance and SQL audit logs are retained for at least the specified number of days, the evaluation result is Compliant.

-• If the SQL explorer and audit feature is disabled for an ApsaraDB RDS for MySQL instance and the number of days for which SQL audit logs can be retained is less than a specified value, the evaluation result is Incompliant.
-For more information about how to remediate an incompliant configuration, see Incompliance remediation.
+- If the SQL explorer and audit feature is disabled for an ApsaraDB RDS for MySQL instance and SQL audit logs are retained for fewer than the specified number of days, the evaluation result is Incompliant.
+For more information, see Incompliance remediation.

 Rule details